top of page

 • Feeding/Watering stations: Chahoua will drink water out of a water bowl and they do like a variety of fruit smoothie diets.
 The best way to accommodate both of these is with magnetic ledges like these.
 Such ledges are easier to accommodate in larger enclosures, so for younger geckos, I use large bottle caps - like Gatorade caps - and keep one filled with water, and use another when feeding fruit diets.

 • Foliage: Plants, whether real or fake, add another layer of security for your chahoua.
-For adult enclosures with full spectrum lighting, I use organically grown pothos plants with good success.
-For other enclosures, I use fake plants and vines.
+For adult enclosures I recommend fake plants because chahoua are large bodied geckos and will crush living plants over time.
+When using fake plants, be sure to clean and rinse them thoroughly to remove excess dyes, perfumes and waxy coatings that are often added by craft stores.
+I also recommend fake plants and vines for younger and hatchling chahoua.
 You can place these wherever and however you like, or how your chahoua seems to enjoy.

 Humidity, Lighting and Temperature for Chahoua Geckos

 Does your chahoua need supplemental lighting?
-No. Would it enjoy heat and/or UVB?
-Most certainly.
-Younger animals can be harder in this regard because their enclosures are smaller, but putting them on a higher rack - or in a rack with heat tape - can provide a nice boost of warmth.
-For older and larger animals, I use both full-spectrum UVB lighting and heat.
-The heat source should be positioned to one side of the enclosure so that chahoua can thermoregulate.
-A warm spot of ~83°F/28°C with the ability to move to a cooler area of 72°F/22°C - or anything in between - is ideal.
+No. Would it enjoy and benefit from UVB?
+Certainly.
+Younger animals can be harder in this regard because their enclosures are smaller, so adding UVB can be challenging.
+For older and larger animals, I use full-spectrum UVB lighting on every enclosure.
+If you do decide to use a heat source, it should be positioned to one side of the enclosure so that chahoua can thermoregulate as needed.

 Chahoua Gecko Diets and Nutrition